dwyl/phase-three/NetWork.md

 ## _Why_?

-There is no shortage of "professional networks" LinkedIn being the most prominent one.
+There is no shortage of "professional networks", LinkedIn being the most prominent one.
 On LinkedIn people _pay_ for "Premium" which is $10/month and allows ...